vuongducphuong/documentation/content/applications/sales/point_of_sale/employee_login.rst

 Quản lý nhiều nhân viên
 =========================

-Odoo Điểm bán hàng allows you to manage access to a specific POS by enabling the **Multi Employees per Session** feature.
+Leansoft Điểm bán hàng allows you to manage access to a specific POS by enabling the **Multi Employees per Session** feature.
 When activated, :ref:`you can select which users can log into the POS
 <employee_login/use>` and :ref:`keep track of the employees involved in each order
 <employee_login/analytics>`.